Open Forum: March 11, 2017

 - Baldrick on Open Forum: March 11, 2017

-- herodotus on The Australian Human Rights Commission has blood on its hands

-- Tintarella di Luna on The Australian Human Rights Commission has blood on its hands

-- herodotus on The Australian Human Rights Commission has blood on its hands
+- notafan on The Australian Human Rights Commission has blood on its hands

 -